stappersg/vBook/src/tuto/0/basic.md

 554 permanent problems with the remote server
 ```

 By default, the server will deny any connection.
-We have to define rules to process the connection and filter messages.
+We have to define rules to accept connections and filter messages.

 ## Define filtering logics

-We will configure these rule:
+We will configure these rules:

 - Messages from blacklisted domain will be rejected.
 - As Jenny is 11 years old, Jane wants a blind copy of her daughter messages.